korbindeman/folio/README.md

 Using the editor itself is relatively straightforward.
 You use the breadcrumb menu to navigate the hierarchy of notes.
 The editor itself is a [TipTap](https://tiptap.dev/) headless editor.

 ## Planned
-- Switch to pure markdown
+- Use pure markdown instead of json
 - Move notes API to rust
 - Search and indexing
 - Locked notes
-- Scripts

 ## Platform support
 ✅ MacOS\